Metamucil on Keto: Identifying the Best Fiber Options for Ketogenic Dieters

 For this reason, we’ll explain which of their available supplements lowest in carbs, if it’s possible to fit them into a keto diet, and provide nutritional information and serving sizes too.

-Additionally, low carb dieters should consider trying these keto fiber supplements listed below, as well as the natural, low carb fiber sources detailed below.
+Additionally, low carb dieters should consider trying these ketogenic fiber supplements listed below, as well as the natural, low carb fiber sources detailed below.

 Is Metamucil Keto?

-Metamucil is classified as an over-the-counter fiber supplement and can be used as a laxative too since fiber helps pass stool.1 It’s a branded version of psyllium husk, a natural and soluble fiber from plants.2
+Metamucil is classified as an over-the-counter fiber supplement and can be used as a laxative too since fiber helps pass stool.2 It’s a branded version of psyllium husk, a natural and soluble fiber from plants.3

-Metamucil is not only an excellent source of fiber and useful in regularity, but serves as one of many ways to hack hunger while fasting since it can help someone feel fuller longer.
+Metamucil not only provides essential fiber for regularity but also serves as one of many ways to hack hunger while fasting, helping you feel fuller longer.

 This sensation of fullness happens when psyllium husk in the powder thickens during digestion and forms a gel, taking longer to work its way through one’s body.